ArjunM98/DistributedSystems/README.md

 ## Features

-- Load Balancing - Utlizies Consistent Hashing
+- Load Balancing - Utilizes Consistent Hashing
-- Data Replication Mechanism - Data is replicated on 2 other servers for every write request given that there are 3 servers running
+- Data Replication Mechanism - Data is lazily replicated on two other servers for every write request (Given there are 3 servers running)
-- Graceful Server Failure Recovery - Data is automitcally recovered in the case of server crashes
+- Graceful Server Failure Recovery - Data is automatically recovered in the case of server crashes
 - HTTP Server - Running regex query operations for fetching/inserting/modifying key-value pairs

-Refer to the linked design documents in the releases for an indepth look into the performance and funcitonality of the database.
+Refer to the linked design documents in the releases for an in-depth look into the performance and functionality of the database.

 ## Client Communication API